Compulsory Purchase Order and Side Roads Order

 - view the Statement of Case and amended Order documentation

-There are over 60 plots of land to be acquired permanently to build the Gedling Access Road (GAR) and less than 30 where rights are to be acquired.
-More than half of all the land plots are in public sector ownership and the remaining third party land comprises of 15 individual land owners.
+There are over 60 plots of land to be acquired permanently to build the Gedling Access Road and less than 30 where rights are to be acquired.
+More than half of all the land plots are in public sector ownership and the remaining third-party land comprises of 15 private landowners.

-In order to secure land required to construct the GAR a Compulsory Purchase Order (CPO) and Side Roads Order (SRO) will be required.
-In accordance with guidance published in 2018 (updated from 2015 to reflect legislative changes and case law) by the Ministry of Housing, Communities and Local Government (MHCLG) NCC has consulted with stakeholders during the process and are seeking to acquire the necessary land and rights by agreement where possible.
+In order to secure the land required to construct the GAR a Compulsory Purchase Order (“CPO”) and Side Roads Order (“SRO”) is required.
+In accordance with guidance published in 2018 by the Ministry of Housing, Communities and Local Government (MHCLG), NCC has consulted with stakeholders and has sought to acquire the necessary land and rights by agreement where possible.

-The making and confirmation of the SRO will enable Nottinghamshire County Council to improve, raise, lower, direct or otherwise alter highways; stop up highways; stop up private means of access to premises required as a consequence of the construction of the classified road; and to provide new private means of access to premises.
+The making and confirmation of the SRO enables NCC to improve, raise, lower, direct or otherwise alter highways; stop up highways; stop up private means of access to premises required as a consequence of the construction of the classified road; and to provide new private means of access to premises.

-The making and confirmation of the CPO will enable Nottinghamshire County Council to acquire the land and rights necessary for the construction and maintenance of GAR and ensure the necessary improvements are made to the local highway network, that mitigation measures are implemented, and that exchange land is provided.
+The making and confirmation of the CPO enables NCC to acquire the land and rights necessary for the construction and maintenance of GAR and ensure the necessary improvements are made to the local highway network, that mitigation measures are implemented, and that exchange land is provided.

 Compulsory Purchase Order